Roberto Carlos to appear for pub team

 So how will Bull in The Barne's facilities compare with those at the Bernabeu Stadium?

-"We play on a pitch next to Hamwood Village Hall.
+"We play on a pitch next to Hanwood Village Hall.
 The changing room is proper Sunday league, pretty basic, a couple of the showers don't work," Brown added.

-"There has been talk of moving the game somewhere else because the car park is tiny."
+"There has been talk of moving the game somewhere else because the car park is tiny.

+"Our usual crowd is mostly just a couple of family members, but we do have two parents, Mr and Mrs Turrall, who are there rain or shine watching us."

 Most of the Bull In The Barne team are of a similar age and grew up watching Carlos' exploits.